How To Size Wire, Fuses, And Nickel Strip Amp RatingPosted on: Thu Feb 09 2023

-So, that means 2 to 3% voltage drop is acceptable for some situations.
+So, that means a 2 to 3% voltage drop is acceptable for some situations.
 It is important to remember, however, that not every load is the same.
 Different types of electrical circuits have different tolerances to voltage drop.

-Below are some examples of low voltage DC projects and how voltage drop affects each one.
+Below are some examples of low-voltage DC projects and how voltage drop affects each one.

 Legacy lighting such as incandescent and quartz halogen systems can exhibit up to a 10% drop in brightness from a 5% drop in voltage.
 This is because in these types of lights, the voltage drop results in a cooler filament.
-As the filament’s temperature lowers, its color temperature also lowers, moving from white-hot towards red-hot, which emits far less light in the visible spectrum.
+As the filament’s temperature lowers, its color temperature also lowers, moving from white-hot to red-hot, which emits far less light in the visible spectrum.

 In the case of fluorescent lights, voltage drop results in an almost proportional drop in brightness.
 This is linked to the fact that fluorescent lights use up to 66% less current to produce the same amount of light as an incandescent.

 DC motors typically operate at much higher efficiencies than AC motors.
-Another benefit of DC motors is they completely eliminate the need for an inverter to run them from battery based systems.
+Another benefit of DC motors is they completely eliminate the need for an inverter to run them from battery-based systems.
 While they do have some amount of inrush current, DC motors don't require the excessive current required to start an AC induction motor.